AviatrixSystems/Controller-HA-for-AWS/README.md

 ### Step by step Procedure:

-1. Download aviatrix_ha.py.
-Zip it with name aviatrix_ha.zip.
-Create an S3 bucket named aviatrix-lambda and  upload aviatrix_ha.zip there.
-(Upload this zip file on our S3, so that customers can directly download and upload on their S3??)
+1. Download this repository as zip file, by clicking on top left green button named `Clone or download`, and then click on `Download ZIP`.

+2. Extract the downloaded zipped file on your local system.
+You will get a directory named `Controller-HA-for-AWS-master`.
+Go to that directory and zip file `aviatrix_ha.py` with name aviatrix_ha.zip.

+3. Now create an S3 bucket named `aviatrix-lambda` from AWS console, and upload `aviatrix_ha.zip` there.

-2. Access your AWS Console.
+4. Access your AWS Console.

-3. Under Services -> Management Tools.
+5. Under Services -> Management Tools.
 ```
  Select CloudFormation.
  ```